Wanrong: Life in the Forbidden City

 Puyi, Wanrong and Wenxiu along with an entourage would occasionally leave the Forbidden City mostly to visit relatives or on a few occasions to sightsee.
-On one such occasion, It was reported they stopped in a garden during a visit to see his sick grandmother.
+On one such occasion, it was reported they stopped in a garden during a visit to see his sick grandmother.
 The local press during 1923 reported on these outings and they appeared in newspapers.
 On one trip they visited the Summer Palace in April 1924.
 On another outing they left to have tea with Puyi's English tutor, Reginald Fleming Johnston.
 Time magazine said Elizabeth (Wanrong) was accompanied by Miss Isabel Ingram and Puyi was "in his element" speaking English.
 Pujie (Puyi's brother) said there were always several two-person palanquins waiting to carry the tutors in at the Gate of Divine Valor every afternoon when they came to teach.

 At the age of eighteen or nineteen (Chinese age) she still behaved like a child in many ways and enjoyed playing games with her maids and eunuchs.
 She once played "drop the handkerchief" in the courtyard into nine o'clock in the evening.
 The Empress was reluctant to see visitors go, making them play games until everyone was thoroughly tired.
 Sometimes a eunuch would be summoned and be on duty for no other reason than to keep her company or play with her.
 Wanrong had few visitors, except for her servants and tutor, and was often lonely.

 Wanrong's personal eunuch, Sun Yaoting, said Puyi would rarely spend the night with Wanrong in the Palace of Gathered Elegance.
 Sun said Wanrong never closed the door at night (perhaps due to loneliness), but only drew the door curtain.
 On rare occasions when Puyi did come the door would be closed and the maid on night watch sent away.
 Puyi would invariably be in a bad mood afterward.
-Reginald Johnston attempted to improve the relationship between Puyi and Wanrong as well as to get Wanrong's entourage to mix with Puyi's, ultimately Johnston did not get very far.
+Reginald Johnston attempted to improve the relationship between Puyi and Wanrong as well as to get Wanrong's entourage to mix with Puyi's, but ultimately Johnston did not get very far.
 Johnston thought Puyi had been married too young.